SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 which describes a range of integers whose range length cannot be changed after it is created:

-.. testcode:: storedProperties
+.. testcode:: storedProperties, storedProperties-err
+   :compile: true

    -> struct FixedLengthRange {
          var firstValue: Int
          let length: Int
       }
    -> var rangeOfThreeItems = FixedLengthRange(firstValue: 0, length: 3)
-   << // rangeOfThreeItems : FixedLengthRange = REPL.FixedLengthRange(firstValue: 0, length: 3)
    // the range represents integer values 0, 1, and 2
    -> rangeOfThreeItems.firstValue = 6
    // the range now represents integer values 6, 7, and 8